itzg/mc-image-helper/README.md

       --glob=GLOB            When a source is a directory, this filename glob will be applied to select files.
   -h, --help
-      --scope, --manifest-id=<manifestId>
+      --ignore-missing-sources
+                             Don't log or fail exit code when any or all sources are missing
+      --quiet-when-skipped   Don't log when file exists or is up to date --scope, --manifest-id=<manifestId>
                              If managed cleanup is required, this is the identifier used for qualifying manifest filename